trunglive/mws-nd-restaurant-project/README.md

 If you haven't installed Lighthouse plugin yet, head over to https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en and install it.

-At `http://localhost:8000`, click _Generate Report_ from Lighthouse to see the performance audits.
+At `http://localhost:8000`, click _Generate report_ from Lighthouse to see the performance audits.

 ### Leaflet.js and Mapbox